thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 {{ figure(src="embedded-db-duckdb.png" alt="A productive DuckDB setup for large (100M+ size) analytical workloads" ) }}

-## KùzuDB
+## Kùzu

-[KùzuDB](https://github.com/kuzudb/kuzu) is an open-source graph database management system (GDBMS) built for query speed and scalability, and is implemented in C++.
+[Kùzu](https://github.com/kuzudb/kuzu) is an open-source graph database management system (GDBMS) built for query speed and scalability, and is implemented in C++.
 Its origins and motivations are quite similar to DuckDB on two counts, in that it utilizes an embedded architecture, and that it came from an academic environment.
-KùzuDB comes from years of research at University of Waterloo 🇨🇦, and applies several modern techniques for storage and query processing of graph-like data.
+Kùzu comes from years of research at University of Waterloo 🇨🇦, and applies several modern techniques for storage and query processing of graph-like data.
 It implements the Cypher query language, based on the [openCypher](https://opencypher.org/) standard, allowing developers to unlock the full expressive power of graphs via a property graph data model (or [RDF](https://docs.kuzudb.com/rdf-graphs/), if required).

 A graph database, at its deepest core, despite its name, expresses a relational model.
 The main difference in the internals of a GDBMS and a typical relational system is that the GDBMS is optimized for storing and querying specialized data structures and join algorithms that are suited to modelling datasets with a high degree of connectivity, such social networks, recommendation engines, fraud detection, and many others.

-### Key features of KùzuDB
+### Key features of Kùzu

-KùzuDB, being an embedded database, incorporates cutting-edge features straight out of the world of academic database research.
+Kùzu, being an embedded database, incorporates cutting-edge features straight out of the world of academic database research.
 A few of their key features for blazing fast graph query performance are listed below, as adapted from their excellent blog post, titled "*What every competent GDBMS should do"*[^7].

 * **Vectorized query processing**: A graph database exploits the underlying relational structure of the data and stores it via an efficient columnar format in blocks, so that queries and aggregations can be processed in a vectorized fashion, fully exploiting the power of multiple threads on modern CPUs.